sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

  > [!NOTE]
  > All user's phone attributes must be managed online before you [decommission your on-premises Skype for Business environment](/skypeforbusiness/hybrid/decommission-on-prem-overview).

-## Configure the phone number and enable enterprise voice

-After you create the user and assign a license, you must configure the user's online phone settings.
-The configuration of Cloud Voicemail for the user is automatic and no other configuration needs to be done.

-### Upload Direct Routing numbers to your tenant
+## Upload Direct Routing numbers to your tenant

 Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory supports future number management enhancements.

-For example, if you upload your numbers they are viewable when using the PowerShell commands [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) and [Export-CsAcquiredPhoneNumber](/powershell/module/teams/export-csacquiredphonenumber), and also viewable in the Teams admin center under **Phone Numbers**.
+For example, if you upload your numbers, you can view them by using the PowerShell cmdlets [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) and [Export-CsAcquiredPhoneNumber](/powershell/module/teams/export-csacquiredphonenumber) or in the Teams admin center under **Phone Numbers**.

 Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory is optional.
 If you don't upload the phone numbers, you can still assign numbers to users.
 Assigning a number to a user automatically uploads the number to Microsoft's telephone number management inventory if it's not already there.